Program Rules and Guidelines

 Major versus Minor Rule Violations

-2. Major violations are when the student shows malice or disrespect for the rules or for other people.
-For example, intentionally harming another student is a major violation, as is breaking one of the program rules regarding safety or harassment (listed above).
+- Major violations are when the student shows malice or disrespect of the rules.
+For example, intentionally harming another student is a major violation, as is breaking one of the program rules.
 In the above minor violation examples, being boisterous in the residence hall rises to major level if someone is caused harm or if a student intentionally disregards warnings.
-A curfew violation would rise to major level if a student persisted in being late by more than 10 minutes, or if a student was being disrespectful by purposefully going past curfew.
+A curfew violation would rise to major level if it were repeatedly by more than 10 minutes, or if a student was being disrespectful by purposefully going to their room past curfew.

 Major Rule Violation Review

-1. If a student is suspected to have broken a major rule, staff will investigate.
+If a student is suspected of a major violation, a student investigation will be opened.
 Pre-College Program staff will follow the steps below during the investigation:

-2. If necessary, cell phones from all students involved will be collected (not searched).
+- If cell phones or other digital devices were involved in the suspected violation, devices from all students involved may be collected (not searched).

-3. Students will be separated and facts will be gathered.
-Depending on the severity of the situation, University Police could become involved at this step.
+- If multiple students were involved, they will be separated and facts gathered.
+Depending on the severity of the situation, University Police or the Title IX Office could become involved at this step.

-4. Once the investigation is over and a decision about action has been made, parents for all parties involved will be contacted and given a full report.
-If appropriate, reports will be filed with University offices.
+- Once the investigation is over and a decision about action has been made, parents/guardians for all parties involved will be contacted and given a full report.